This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - the detrimental effect of the agreement on competition is proportionate to the benefits; and

-- the agreement does not completely eliminate competition in respect of a substantial part of goods or services.6
+- the agreement does not completely eliminate competition in respect of a substantial part of goods or services.5

-If the above conditions are met, an exemption from the anti-competitive agreement prohibition may be granted by the Competition Commission either in the form of an ‘individual exemption’ with respect to a particular agreement or in the form of a ‘block exemption’ with respect to a particular category of agreements.7 Exemptions may be granted subject to conditions or obligations as the Competition Commission considers appropriate and for a limited duration as specified in the relevant exemption order.
+It is not necessary to notify or obtain an exemption as a precondition to claiming relief from liability.
+Enterprises are encouraged to conduct self-assessment of their conduct and implement compliance programmes at all levels of the enterprise.
+If the above conditions are met, an exemption from the anti-competitive agreement prohibition may be granted by the MyCC either in the form of an ‘individual exemption’ with respect to a particular agreement or in the form of a ‘block exemption’ with respect to a particular category of agreements.6 Exemptions may be granted subject to conditions or obligations as the MyCC considers appropriate and for a limited duration as specified in the exemption order.

-The power to issue block or individual exemptions confers on the Competition Commission an adjudicatory role in assessing claims that restrictions on competition are justifiable.
+The power to issue block or individual exemptions confers on the MyCC an adjudicatory role in assessing claims that restrictions on competition are justifiable.
 It remains to be seen how such power to issue block and individual exemptions will work in practice.
 We make the following observations:

-- as with block exemptions, the Commission may issue individual exemptions subject to conditions or obligations, and for a limited duration.12 The Commission may vary or revoke individual exemptions if there is a material change of circumstance or if an obligation is breached.
-An individual exemption may be cancelled ab initio if the exemption was granted based on information that is false or misleading in a material way.13
+- As with block exemptions, the MyCC may issue individual exemptions subject to conditions or obligations, and for a limited duration.11 The MyCC may vary or revoke individual exemptions if there is a material change of circumstance or if an obligation is breached.
+An individual exemption may be cancelled ab initio if the exemption was granted based on information that is false or misleading in a material way.12

-It seems likely that the Commission will issue block exemptions sparingly and subject to relatively stringent conditions.
-Individual exemptions may be subject to shorter duration in return for less stringent conditions.
+It seems likely that the MyCC will issue block exemptions sparingly and subject to relatively stringent conditions.
+Individual exemptions may be subject to shorter durations in return for less stringent conditions.

 Abuse of a dominant position

-Abuse of a dominant position is prohibited in respect of conduct engaged in by an enterprise independently or collectively with other enterprises, including the following behaviour:
+Abuse of a dominant position is prohibited in respect of conduct engaged in by an enterprise independently or collectively with other enterprises, including where:

-- imposing an unfair purchase or selling price or other unfair trading conditions on a customer or supplier;
+- unfair purchase or selling prices or other unfair trading conditions are imposed on a customer or supplier;

-- limiting or controlling production, market outlets/access, technical or technological development or investment to the prejudice of consumers;
+- controls or limitations are placed on production, market outlets/access, technical or technological development or investment, to the prejudice of consumers;

-- applying discriminatory conditions that discourage new market entry, seriously damage a competitor that is no less efficient than the dominant enterprise, or harm competition in the relevant market;
+- discriminatory conditions are applied that discourage new market entry, seriously damage a competitor that is no less efficient than the dominant enterprise or harm competition in the relevant market;

-- imposing supplementary conditions that by their nature or commercial usage have no connection with the subject matter of a contract;
+- supplementary conditions are imposed that by their nature or commercial usage have no connection with the subject matter of a contract;

-- buying up scarce supplies in excess of the dominant enterprise’s own needs.
+- scarce supplies in excess of the dominant enterprise’s own needs are bought up.

-The above listed types of behaviour are not exhaustive in determining whether certain conduct amounts to an abuse of dominance.
-In addition, there is no express requirement that the abusive conduct has the object or effect of significantly preventing, restricting or distorting competition.
-However, the conduct is not prohibited if:
+The types of behaviour listed above are not exhaustive in determining whether conduct amounts to an abuse of dominance.
+There is no express requirement that the abusive conduct has the object or effect of significantly preventing, restricting or distorting competition.
+However, conduct is not prohibited if: